 5. Think About The Little Things.

-Microinteractions are ways of showing your customers that you care and have stepped into their mindset by considering their point of view.
-Just one positive microinteraction has the ability to send a ripple across your customer’s social circle (read: your next customers).
+micromoments are ways of showing your customers that you care and have stepped into their mindset by considering their point of view.
+Just one positive micromoment has the ability to send a ripple across your customer’s social circle (read: your next customers).

 Remember your brand promise.